The Earned Income Tax Credit (or EIC/EITC)

-When you prepare your tax return on efile.com, the online software will automatically check to see if you qualify for the Earned Income Credit.
-If you qualify for the EIC, the efile.com software will automatically calculate the exact amount of your credit for you.
-The software will generate the form(s) you need to claim your full credit and fill them out for you, as well.
+When you prepare your tax return on eFile.com, we will automatically check to see if you qualify for the Earned Income Tax Credit.
+If you qualify for the EITC, eFile.com will calculate the exact amount of your credit for you.
+It will also generate the form(s) you need to claim your full credit and prepare them for you.

-See what other tax credits and tax deductions for which you may qualify for on your tax return.
+See other tax credits and tax deductions you may qualify for on your tax return.